-Production of 10,300 barrels of oil equivalent (boe) per day (boepd) was ahead of the mid-point Capital Markets Day (CMD) guidance of 9,000 to 11,000 boepd, driven by a good performance across all assets.
+Production of 34,400 barrels of oil equivalent (boe) per day (boepd) was above the high end of the original Capital Markets Day (CMD) guidance of 30,000 to 34,000 boepd, driven by a good performance across Canada, Malaysia and France.

-Reserves
+Reserves and Resources

-The Corporation's proved and probable (2P) reserves at 1 January 2017 were 29.3 MMboe.
-Production during 2017 was 3.7 MMboe.
-By year end, the Corporation added 2.8MMboe of 2P reserves, representing a 76% reserves replacement ratio.
-In addition, following completion of the acquisition of the Suffield Assets announced in September 2017, the 2P reserves as at December 31, 2017 increased to 129.1 MMboe.
-See the Corporation's 2017 AIF, filed under the Corporation's profile on SEDAR at www.sedar.com and available on the Corporation's website, for a complete description of the Corporation's oil and gas reserves information.
+The Corporation's proved and probable (2P) reserves more than doubled to 288 MMboe of 2P reserves as at December 31, 2018 (including the 2P reserves acquired in the acquisition of BlackPearl Resources Inc.) compared to 129.1 MMboe of 2P reserves as at December 31, 2017, in each case as certified by independent third party reserves auditors.
+This represents a reserves replacement ratio of 103 percent, excluding acquisition additions, following the maturation of contingent resources from the infill drilling program in Malaysia as well as better reservoir performance and certain upgrades in France and Canada, particularly on back of the gas optimization program in Canada.
+Best estimate contingent resources as at December 31, 2018, increased thirteen fold to 849 MMboe (unrisked), including the best estimate contingent resources acquired in the BlackPearl acquisition.
+See the Corporation's 2018 Annual Information Form (AIF), filed under the Corporation's profile on SEDAR at www.sedar.com and available on the Corporation's website, for a complete description of the Corporation's oil and gas reserves information.